ELEKTRONN/elektronn3/README.md

 # Requirements

+- Linux (support for Windows, MacOS and other systems is not planned)
 - Python 3.6 or later
+- PyTorch 0.3.0
 - For other requirements see `requirements.txt`

 # Setup

+Ensure that all of the requirements listed above are installed.
+We recommend using conda or a virtualenv for that.
+To install **elektronn3** in development mode, run

+    git clone https://github.com/ELEKTRONN/elektronn3 elektronn3-dev
+    pip install -e elektronn3-dev

+To update your installation, just `git pull` in your clone directory.

+# Training

-For a quick local test run, first ensure that the neuro_data_zxy data set is in the expected path:
+For a quick test run, first ensure that the neuro_data_zxy data set is in the expected path:

     $ wget http://elektronn.org/downloads/neuro_data_zxy.zip
     $ unzip neuro_data_zxy.zip -d ~/neuro_data_zxy

-# Training
-To simply test training with an extremely small model and **elektronn3**, you can run:
+To test training with an extremely small model and **elektronn3**, you can run:

-    $ python3 train.py simple --host local
+    $ python3 scripts/train.py simple

+You can replace `simple` by `n3d`, `vnet` or ``fcn32s`` to try other integrated network models.

+(Note: We will add support for supplying your own models in separate files soon.)

 ## Training shell